xo/usql/README.md

 disk.
 If the path exists, `usql` will attempt to use an appropriate database driver to open the path.

-If the specified path is a Unix Domain Socket, `usql` will attempt to open it using the MySQL driver.
-If the path is a directory, `usql` will attempt to open it using the PostgreSQL driver.
-If the path is a regular file, `usql` will attempt to open the file using the SQLite3 driver.
+When the path is a Unix Domain Socket, `usql` will attempt to open it using the MySQL driver.
+When the path is a directory, `usql` will attempt to open it using the PostgreSQL driver.
+And, lastly, when the path is a regular file, `usql` will attempt to open the file using the SQLite3 driver.

 #### Driver Defaults